ClimateImpactLab/jrnr/docs/usage.rst

 `status`
 ~~~~~~~~

 You launched your job 10 minutes ago and you want to check on the status of your jobs.
 We can check with the `status` option.
-Let's look again at our `tas_poly_bcsd.py` file.
+Let's look again at our `tas.py` file.

 .. code-block:: bash

-    $ python tas_poly_bcsd.py status -u 001 -j tas_poly
+    $ python tas.py status -u 001 -j tas

     jobs:          4473
     done:          3000
     in progress:   1470
     errored:          3

-Notice that we use the unique id `001` and the jobname `tas_poly` that we used when we created the job.
+Notice that we use the unique id `001` and the jobname `tas` that we used when we created the job.
 You must use these values or we cannot compute the progress of our job.

 Technical note